The Complete Guide to College Acceptance & Admission Rates

 While we introduced the idea of “prestige” in the opening section, the notion that a school with a low acceptance rate is prestigious is a myth.
 Here’s why:

-There’s not really such a thing as a good or bad acceptance rate.
+There’s no such thing as a good or bad acceptance rate.

 In general, schools with low acceptance rates (lower than 10 percent) are more selective or have high standards, or have tens of thousands of students applying for relatively few spots.
 This can be good if you seek a more rigorous academic program or want to be part of a more competitive and prestigious student body.